gia-w-chai/health_study/README.md

 - a simple simulation based on the observed disease probability,
 - 95% confidence intervals for mean systolic blood pressure using both a normal approximation and a bootstrap method,
 - a hypothesis test comparing smokers and non-smokers, with an interpretation in plain language,
-- a small simulation study to estimate the power of the hypothesis test.
+- refactoring parts of the analysis into a small HealthAnalyzer class in src/health_analysis.py,
+- fitting simple and multiple linear regression models for systolic blood pressure using age and weight as predictors, and visualising the model fit.

 All work is done in Python as part of an individual assignment in an introductory data analysis course.